dansteingart/serveSIUI/readme.md

 ##Overview

 This is a simple server that allows generalized control of the SIUI CTS9009 via a websever.
 The program can also intercept the connection between the PC software and 9009 box.
-Nodejs is required.
+Nodejs is required, and python is used for the final data parsing.

 ##Installing
 Assuming you have nodejs, all that is required is in this repository.
+We are using [express](http://expressjs.com/) and bodyparser, but I've already included that for you.

 ##Running